Jardo-51/custom_database_paging_listbox/README.md

 Project is created for at least ZK version 6.5.0.<br/>
 Older can be possible but it's not tested.<br/>

-Under root there is 1 implementation, not included in the project because it's specific for spring data.<br/>
 It has special sort features what you can add in zul.<br/>
 Example : listheader sort="client(lower(name),asc(birthdate),inverse(id))"<br/>
 This means:<br/>